U.S. Congress begins work on budget reconciliation process: What this means for counties

 Key Takeaways

 On February 12, the U.S. House of Representatives unveiled a draft Fiscal Year (FY) 2025 budget resolution with budget reconciliation instructions to various House committees to officially begin the process of drafting legislation that the U.S. Congress will look to pass through budget reconciliation.
-The House Budget Committee marked up the resolution on February 13 and voted by party lines to send it to the floor a vote.
-The U.S. Senate unveiled their version of a FY 2025 budget resolution on February 10 and on February 12 the Senate Budget Committee marked up their reconciliation instructions and also voted along party lines to advance the resolution to the Senate floor.
+The House Budget Committee marked up the resolution on February 13 and the full U.S. House voted along party lines to pass the budget resolution on February 25.
+The U.S. Senate unveiled their version of a FY 2025 budget resolution on February 10 and the Senate Budget Committee marked up their reconciliation instructions on February 12.
+On February 20, the full U.S. Senate voted along party lines to pass their FY 2025 budget resolution.

 Currently the two chambers differ in their approaches to budget reconciliation, as detailed below, with the U.S. Senate taking a two-bill approach and the U.S. House looking to enact a wide range of policy priorities in one, sweeping bill.